chrisywong/SensorObservabilityAnalysisDataset/README.md

-Open source files for the paper titled **"Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots"**
+## Open source files for the paper titled: [**"Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots"**](https://www.researchgate.net/profile/Christopher-Yee-Wong/research)
-* (Currently under review)
+**Status:** Manuscript currently under review

 This repository contains simulation files for a custom 3-DOF planar robot using the structure shown below to showcase the application and utility of the proposed method *Sensor Observability Analysis*.
 Various redundancy resolution strategies can be selected to observe the different effects of each strategy.